-Characteristic List of Impacts Characteristic Positive Neutral Negative Age Supported by the SHMA, housing policy has the potential to have a positive impact on residents of different age ranges by: No overall negative impacts of the CSDMP policies have been identified associated with age.
-The CSDMP contains policies that are generally relevant to all ages.
-Rebalancing the housing stock by providing a range of housing, including accommodation to meeting the needs of an ageing population (Policy SS3) Supporting development proposals that provide a mix of housing types/design and tenures to meet current and future housing need, taking into account the ageing population (Policy H1).
-Increasing the choice of suitable accommodation for the elderly population and those with special needs including bungalows and extra care housing (Policy H3).
-Presumption in favour of sustainable development (Policy SS1); principles of sustainable development (Policy SS2) Reduce health inequalities in the areas with the poorest health (Policy HWS1) Support and facilitate sustainable economic growth (Policy EP1) Encourage investment in education and training in order for local people of all ages and abilities to develop the qualifications and skills that are attractive to business and vital to new enterprise (Policy EP1) Support designated centres to ensure they remain as thriving and viable destinations (Policy EP8) Greater accessibility to services, Urban design- creating sustainable, mixed-use developments which support the function and facilities and green infrastructure will positively support older people: Develop neighbourhoods and centres that are safe and attractive, encourage social interaction, accessible to public transport and local facilities (Policy HWS1) Creating attractive, safe, legible, functional and accessible public spaces (Policy E2) Ensure that all residents have access to a wide range of quality greenspace (Policy E9) Promoting sustainable travel and seek to enhance connectivity for all users (Policy CC1) Improve accessibility in the City Centre, increasing priority for pedestrians and cyclists, improving legilbility and signage, improving public realm and incorporating inclusive design principles (Policy CC3). vitality of the area in which they are located (Policy E1) Disability Supported by the SHMA, housing policy has the potential to have a positive impact on residents of different age ranges by: Supporting development proposals that provide a mix of housing types/design and tenures to meet current and future housing need, taking into account the ageing population (Policy H1).
-Increasing the choice of suitable accommodation for the elderly population and those with special needs including No overall negative impacts of the Core Strategy policies have been identified associated with disability.
-Broad references are made to disabled needs within the supporting Retail Needs Assessment and Greenspace Audit.
-The CSDMP provides policies that support sustainable development, and accessible, healthy living environments.
-These policies are generally relevant to people with disabilities: Presumption in favour of sustainable development (Policy SS1); principles of sustainable development (Policy SS2) Rebalancing the housing stock by providing a bungalows and extra care housing (Policy H3).
-Reducing health inequalities will have a longer term positive impact for people with disabilities, especially if people are living with long term conditions: Reduce health inequalities in the areas with the poorest health (Policy HWS1).
-Greater accessibility to services, facilities and green infrastructure will positively support people with disabilities, supporting independent living and reducing social isolation: Develop neighbourhoods and centres that are safe and attractive, encourage social interaction, accessible to public transport and local facilities (Policy HWS1) Creating attractive, safe, legible, functional and accessible public spaces (Policy E2) Ensure that all residents have access to a wide range of quality greenspace (Policy E9) Promoting sustainable travel and seek to enhance connectivity for all users (Policy CC1) Improve accessibility in the City Centre, increasing priority for pedestrians and cyclists, improving legilbility and signage, improving public realm and incorporating inclusive design principles (Policy CC3). range of housing, including accommodation to meeting the needs of an ageing population (Policy SS3) Support and facilitate sustainable economic growth (Policy EP1) Support designated centres to ensure they remain as thriving and viable destinations (Policy EP8) Urban design- creating sustainable, mixed-use developments which support the function and vitality of the area in which they are located (Policy E1) Gender/Sex There is evidence to suggest that more women use public transport, therefore policies in the plan that support greater The CSDMP provides policies that support sustainable development for all persons.
-No overall negative impacts of the Core Strategy policies have been identified associated with gender/sex.
+Characteriatio List of Impacts

+Characteristic Positive Neutral Negative

+Age Supported by the SHMA, housing policy has the potential to have a positive impact on residents of different age ranges by: • Rebalancing the housing stock by providing a range of housing, including accommodation to meeting the needs of an ageing population (Policy H1, H5) • Supporting development proposals that provide a mix of housing types/design and tenures to meet current and future housing need, taking into account the ageing population (Policy H1). • Increasing the choice of suitable accommodation for the elderly population and those with special needs including bungalows and extra care housing (Policy H1).
+Greater accessibility to services, The CSDP contains policies that are generally relevant to all ages.
+Reduce health inequalities in the areas with the poorest health (Policy SP7) Support and facilitate sustainable economic growth (Policy SP1) Support designated centres to ensure they remain as thriving and viable destinations (Policy VC1, VC5) Urban design- creating sustainable, mixed-use developments which support the function and vitality of the area in which they are located (Policy BH1) No overall negative impacts of the CSDP policies have been identified associated with age.

+facilities and green infrastructure will positively support older people: • Develop neighbourhoods and centres that are safe and attractive, encourage social interaction, accessible to public transport and local facilities (Policy SP7) • Creating attractive, safe, legible, functional and accessible public spaces (Policy BH3) • Ensure that all residents have access to a wide range of quality greenspace (Policy NE4) • Promoting sustainable travel and seek to enhance connectivity for all users (Policy SP10) • Improve accessibility in the City Centre, increasing priority for pedestrians and cyclists, improving legilbility and signage, improving public realm and incorporating inclusive design principles (Policy ST1).
+Ensuring that new development is age friendly (Policy SP7) Disability Supported by the SHMA, housing policy has the potential to have a positive impact on residents of different age ranges by: • Supporting development proposals that provide a mix of housing types/design and tenures to meet current and future housing need, taking into account the ageing population (Policy H1). • Increasing the choice of suitable accommodation for the elderly Broad references are made to disabled needs within the supporting Retail Needs Assessment and Greenspace Audit.
+The CSDP provides policies that support sustainable development, and accessible, healthy living environments.
+These policies are generally relevant to people with disabilities: • Rebalancing the housing stock by providing a range of housing, including accommodation to meeting the needs of an ageing population (Policy H1, H5) • Support and facilitate sustainable economic No overall negative impacts of the Core Strategy policies have been identified associated with disability.